-IMPORTANT read the following twice and look at the photos below BEFORE you cut the leads.
+IMPORTANT read the following twice, BEFORE you cut the leads.
 Be 100% sure what you're doing at this stage.
 Check twice, cut once!

 On one side of the capacitor there are 4 pins, the other side has 5.
 Make sure you identify each side correctly, once sure snip off all the legs on the side with 4 pins.